ArvindBharadwaj92/AdsNative-iOS-SDK/README.md

   `git clone git@github.com:picatcha/AdsNative-iOS-SDK.git`

-  OR download the zip by clicking on the button shown on right on Github page.
+  OR download the zip by clicking on the button shown on right of the Github page.

 2. Drag and drop "AdsNative" folder from the repository to your project's root folder